rajeshjnu2006/DeepGenerativeAttack/README.md

 # DeepGenerativeAttack

-This is the code for ICJB 2024 paper Deep Generative Attacks and Countermeasures for Data-Driven Writer-Dependent Static Signature Verification.
+This is the code for IJCB 2024 paper Deep Generative Attacks and Countermeasures for Data-Driven Writer-Dependent Static Signature Verification.

 # Generation process